fragonib/elixir-hackerrank/README.md

 # elixir-hackerrank

-Practice exercises from HackerRank in elixir language
+Exercises from HackerRank in elixir language